 There are also treatment options for patients not recommended for intensive therapy.
 For these patients, azacitidine and venetoclax-based treatments may be considered.
 We also have special treatment plans for older patients through our Older Adult Hematologic Malignancy Program for patients who may benefit from a less intensive, though still beneficial, treatment regimen.

 If patients go into remission, we look at molecular and chromosomal tests to see if a stem cell transplant would be beneficial to maintain the remission.
 Patients may continue with chemotherapy while moving to the transplant stage.

 Post-Remission Therapy (also called consolidation therapy)

-The goal of consolidation therapy — which typically lasts 6 to 7 months — is to kill remaining leukemia cells that may not be active but could begin to regrow, usually using chemotherapy.
-Patients may be hospitalized for parts of this phase of treatment.
+The goal of consolidation therapy is to prevent relapse by killing any remaining leukemia cells that may not be active but could begin to regrow.
+Consolidation therapy usually

 Treatment of AML may also include the following:

 Stem Cell Transplant